austinhuang0131/joinmatrix/guide/features.md

 ### Promotion

-If you want to promote a public room, you can publish public addresses and/or place it on your homeserver's [room directory](../#what-rooms-can-i-join).
+If you want to promote a public room, you can publish public addresses and/or place it on your homeserver's [room directory](../#what-rooms-can-i-join) (except on matrix.org).

 To publish an address: